MongoDBAtlasDocumentStore

 To write the preprocessed files into the MongoDB document store:

-1. Add DocumentWriter to your indexing pipeline.
+1. Add DocumentWriter to your index.

 • database_name: The name of your MongoDB database.